Panthera-Framework/panthera-docs/src/english/introduction/before-you-start.md

 ### phpsh - PHP Shell

 phpsh is a great interactive PHP console created by Facebook developers, and works just like Python console.
 In Panthera we are using it very often to maintain our Panthera based websites and for test cases.
-It allows you eg. change user's password with a single command.
+It allows eg. to change user's password with a single command.

 To start using phpsh you must first install it, I assume you'r OS package manager don't have it in repositories, so we are going to clone it from GIT.